All the lawmakers we know who were on the train that hit a truck

 - Rep. French Hilll, R-Arkansas

-- Rep. Dan Newhouse, R-Washington
+- Rep. Devin Nunes, R-California

 - Rep. John Moolenaar, R-Michigan